SWittouck/benchmark-scarap/README.md

 [PIRATE v1.0.4](https://github.com/SionBayliss/PIRATE)

 * cloned the most recent version from GitHub
-* created a symbolic link to bin/PIRATE in ~/bin/
+* created a symbolic link to `bin/PIRATE` in `~/bin/`

 [panX commit 805c7ff](https://github.com/neherlab/pan-genome-analysis)

 * installed miniconda (distribution of python that includes conda):
-    * downloaded and ran the installer for linux: https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
+    * downloaded and ran the installer for linux: <https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh>
-    * added the following line to the .bashrc file: export PATH="/home/stijn/miniconda3/bin:$PATH"
+    * added the following line to the .bashrc file: `export PATH="/home/stijn/miniconda3/bin:$PATH"`
 * installed panX with all dependencies
     * cloned the most recent version from GitHub
-    * ran "conda env create -f panX-environment.yml"
+    * ran `conda env create -f panX-environment.yml`
-    * created a symbolic link to panX.py (just named "panX") in ~/bin/
+    * created a symbolic link to panX.py (just named "panX") in `~/bin/`
-* to use panX, first activiate its conda environment by running "source activate panX"
+* to use panX, first activiate its conda environment by running `source activate panX`

 R-related dependencies: